 - 2. Pay for the fees with Visa, MasterCard, American Express, or PayPal

 - 3. Receive the visa by e-mail and print it

 Is the e-visa suited for my holiday?

 The tourist e-visa is valid for one year.
 With a single e-visa India, you can go on a holiday to India an unlimited number of times.
-Each stay must of course fall within the validity period of 1 year.
+Each stay must, of course, fall within the validity period of 1 year.
 Furthermore, each time you arrive in the country, you cannot stay for longer than 180 days if you hold a UK, USA, Canada or Japan passport.
 Other nationalities can only stay for a maximum of 90 consecutive days per visit.
-Are you leaving India because you, for example, want to visit another country, and are you arriving back in India afterwards?
+Are you leaving India because you, for example, want to visit another country, and are you returning to India afterwards?
 Then you can stay in India for another 90 or 180 days.

 The tourist e-visa is suited for holidays, but also for visits to friends and family, and following, for example, a yoga program.